Is it Easy to Get Tested to Re-Enter the U.S.?

-Since the vaccine rollout and lessening of travel bans, the ‘new normal’ for U.S. travelers is having to get tested before leaving the U.S. and prior to re-entering.
-This can be a stress-inducing responsibility, especially as many countries have different requirements regarding vaccines, quarantines and tests (not to mention the variance in how many days prior to your trip the test should be taken).
+Since the vaccine rollout and lessening of travel bans, the ‘new normal’ for U.S. travelers are having to get tested before leaving the U.S. and prior to re-entering.
+This can be a stress-inducing responsibility, especially as many countries have different requirements regarding vaccines, quarantines, and tests (not to mention the variance in how many days before your trip the test should be taken).
 When traveling with Latin Excursions, we are committed to providing you with the most up-to-date information regarding exit and entry requirements.

 To ease your mind about re-entering the U.S. after a journey to Latin America, here are a few points based on the following FAQs: